mcc5635/Week0--Hello-World/README.md

 We will be using Github to handle code submission, review, etc. in PM520.
-A way of testing that cloning/committing/pushing is working for you
+This small exercise provides a way of testing that cloning/committing/pushing is working for you

 Here are the first two lines of a popular English nursery rhyme: